-When you’re done with all of this personal style research, you can print and fill out ‘My Stylebook.’
-You’ll be totally prepared to take your imaginary gift card out for a highly informed shopping spree.
+When you’re done with this personal style research, you can print and fill out ‘My Stylebook.’
+You’ll be prepared to take your imaginary gift card out for a highly informed shopping spree.

 #2 Courses for that Personal Touch

-If you’d rather have more support with the process, there are courses you can take online as well as locally.
+If you’d rather have more support with the process, there are courses you can take online and locally.
 The 40 Plus Style website has several style-finding resources for us ‘seasoned ladies.’
-Author Sylvia Van De Logt also offers a course entitled ‘21 Steps to a More Stylish You‘.
+Author Sylvia Van De Logt also offers a ’21 Steps to a More Stylish You’ course.

 Not sure about this one, but it’s inexpensive and looks helpful: https://www.udemy.com/course/be-your-own-stylist/ Let me know if you give it a try.

 Plug in a quick Google search for local personal fashion stylists.
-Read reviews, give them a call, your local person might just the ticket for your refreshed look.
+Read reviews, and give them a call; your local person might just be the ticket for your refreshed look.

 Additionally, some bloggers regularly post style-worthy suggestions with photos.
 I’ve followed Susan at susanafter60.com since she was ’50 Not Frumpy’!
 Her original before and after photos were quite inspiring!

-I always let out a ‘Wow!’ when I see these two!
+I always say ‘Wow!’ when I see these two!

 #4 Styling Services and Those Boxes

 Stitch-Fix is probably the best known.
-I joined to try it out and found the process to be fun and informational for my own style.
+I joined to try it out and found the process fun and informational for my style.
 They nailed my style and sent me several pieces that would’ve been fun to wear.
-The price tags were on the high-end of my budget for clothing (which is in the Old Navy category).
+The price tags were on the high end of my budget for clothing (which is in the Old Navy category).
 I loved the concept and will try again in a few months.
 If nothing else, click on the link to answer their questions in determining your style.

-Thred Up is slightly different in that they provide you with a box of used clothing, so you can buy and sell through this site.
-I’m still on the fence as to whether I’ll be doing any ‘Thredding,’ but I have friends who swear by it.
+Thred Up is slightly different because they provide a box of used clothing.
+You can buy and sell through this site.
+I’m still on the fence about whether I’ll be doing any ‘Thredding,’ but I have friends who swear by it.
 They’ll give you $10 to spend, and I’ll get $10 through this link.
 Win-Win 🙂

 Okay, I JUST signed up for this one and am most enthusiastic about it.
 It’s pretty new, but it sounds impressive.
 You have to go through the Amazon Prime app.
 It’s called Personal Shopper by Prime Wardrobe.
 It’s similar to the others, but you have 7 days to try on things before you send them back for free (bag’s included).
-And, again, you get to answer the questions which could solidify your own style for shopping on your own.
-There’s a $4.99 per month fee, but you can cancel at any time.
+And, again, you get to answer the questions which could solidify your style for shopping on your own.
+There’s a $4.99 monthly fee, but you can cancel anytime.
 I’ll keep you posted on this one too.
-Oh, and they ask before they ship, so you’ve got a little more control than with SF.
+They ask before they ship, so you’ve got a little more control than with SF.

 #5 Magazines, Books, and Friends

 And, of course, there are always these three resources.
 Your favorite magazine can give you tons of ideas of what’s current.
 Books on style in the library are fun to check out.
-And, trusted, well-styled friends (preferably with style you lean towards) will give great advice.
+And trusted, well-styled friends (preferably with the personal style you lean towards) will give great advice.

-I love thumbing through Glamour, Vogue, and InStyle to name a few.
-Woman’s Day and Real Simple don’t focus specifically on style but will provide some ideas of what you like (and don’t).
+I love thumbing through Glamour, Vogue, and InStyle, to name a few.
+The Pioneer Woman and Woman’s Day will also provide some ideas of what you like (and don’t).
 Ree Drummond (the Pioneer Woman) now has her colorful, comfortable clothing line at Walmart.
 I love using print media in finding my personal style.

 Are you ready for your new style?

 Wow!
-We’ve looked at lots of resources that could help you find your unique style.
+We’ve looked at many resources to help you find your unique personal style.
 From magazine ideas to style boxes to online quizzes!
 Can you see yourself being willing to try one or two of the ideas?
 Maybe with the hope that you might land on something you would’ve never thought you’d love, but find that you do!
 Have some fun.

 Finding a new purpose in living and joy in the day-to-day was the goal when author Kathy Rowland and her entire family (adult kids and grandkids) moved from the PNW to Texas several years ago.
 The focus of Quiet Hollow is to encourage ‘next chapter women’ – those who are retired, empty-nesters, or have found themselves without a spouse to jump back into life.
 And, she shares multiple tips, ideas, and possibilities toward that end.
 Kathy completed her almost 30 years as an elementary teacher and hopped into over a decade of volunteer work, side hustle-type businesses, and grandchild care before discovering her unique and fulfilling purpose for the next chapter of life.
 What you read on Quiet Hollow is a large part of that calling.
 Another part is the happy life she’s leading in Central Texas in the same neighborhood as the 3 big kids and her 5 grandkids.
 She and her college sweetheart husband made sure to add a pool to their new Texas home, so there are lots of noisy, splashy days in their little oasis of a backyard.
 Come join her on Quiet Hollow in a conversation about finding and living the life you were created to live in this later stage.
 The chats will be full of laughter, support, faith, and inspiration to create.